 If you are one of the cross-border workers, it is recommended to frequently check the website of the embassy of the country in which you work.
 Conditions change dynamically.

-If you can't find the answer on the page, call the Information Center for Trips Abroad of the Ministry of Foreign Affairs of the Czech Republic: +420 224 183 200 (the line works MON-FRI of 8: 00-16: 00, however from 18.2. even outside this time frame there will be basic information regarding traveling to other countries available).
+If you can't find the answer on the page, call the Information Center for Trips Abroad of the Ministry of Foreign Affairs of the Czech Republic: +420 222 264 222 (available on MON-FRI from 08:00 - 16:00, however from 18.2. even outside this time frame there will be basic information regarding traveling to other countries available).

 The following regimes now apply to Germany:

 From 14 February 2021 onwards, the Czech Republic has been included among the so-called risk countries with a mutating virus.
 In most cases, only German citizens and their families, persons with a residence permit in Germany, transportation workers, healthcare workers, and passengers for urgent humanitarian reasons (eg death in the family, birth of a child, serious health issues) can travel to Germany.
 Passage through Germany is possible only for humanitarian reasons.
 Every traveler to Germany must register, no later than 48 hours before the journey, undergo a PCR or antigen test, which must be in English or German and, with a few exceptions (only in Czech or German), enter quarantine upon arrival.

 Employees who work in healthcare, care services, or transportation are exempted from quarantine.
 The entry ban also does not apply to seasonal workers in agriculture (they are required to present an employer's certificate of accommodation in Germany) and to employees who are necessary to maintain the functioning of companies - this exemption applies only to Saxony and Bavaria (from 19.2 onwards an individual certificate must be issued by the Bavarian or Saxon authorities stating the information on the employee and the company).
 However, these employees still have to follow the quarantine measures of the specific federal state to which they head and take a test every 48 hours.